AgentEnder/code-rub/README.md

 ## Quick Start

-Currently, a jira plugin is provided.
-If this suits your use case, run `npx code-rub init --preset jira`, and then fill in the placeholder values created in `code-rub.config.js`.
+Currently, a jira plugin and an azure-devops plugin are provided.
+If this suits your use case, run `npx code-rub init --preset {jira|azure-devops}`, and then fill in the placeholder values created in `code-rub.config.js`.

 If this doesn't suit your use case, run `npx code-rub init` to generate a blank configuration.
 There are examples of local plugins in this repo's tool folder, and the `code-rub.config.js` file here demonstrates how to point to them.
 They can be either typescript or javascript.
 There are future plans to add azure-devops and github issues based support, but they are not yet implemented.
 PRs adding them are welcome 😀